Betaproteinn/Between-Flow/README.md

 These mechanisms are not designed to accelerate output,
 but to expose and retain structural changes that occur during thinking.

-## Why it matters (for research)
+## Why it matters

-In AI safety and AI ethics research, final conclusions are often not the only object of interest.
+In extended problem-solving or exploratory work, final conclusions are often not the only thing that matters.
-How conclusions are formed, where reasoning shifts occur, and which assumptions persist are equally important.
+How ideas evolve, where reasoning shifts occur, and which assumptions persist can be equally important.

 Between Flow provides a low-friction way to externalize and retain reasoning paths:
 thoughts can be revisited, adjustments can be examined, and exploratory processes can be repeated.
-In this sense, it can function as an interface for observing cognitive paths, hypothesis evolution,
-and the structural characteristics of human–AI collaboration during extended reasoning.
+In this sense, it functions as an interface for observing cognitive paths and the evolution of ideas over time.

 This project is developed in the context of personal use and research exploration,
 and does not aim at large-scale expansion or broad adoption.